-- The individual programs via the PEC must monitor and track each of the following areas via the APE: - trainee performance - faculty development - graduate performance, including performance of program graduates on the certification examination - program quality - Quality Improvement and Scholarly Activity projects to completion - use the results of trainees' assessments of the program together with other program evaluation results to improve the program via the PEC - Gain Division approval by the teaching faculty and documented in meeting minutes. - Prepare a written plan of action to document items above as well as delineate how they will be measured and monitored. - Receive and review recommendations on issues related to core competencies in trainee education from the CCC, including, but not limited to: - Rotation curricula development and improvements - Evaluation and assessment tools (effectiveness and data collection) - Development of Milestone evaluations

-- Teaching Methods

-- Testing outcomes and changes

-- The action plan should be reviewed and approved by the teaching faculty and documented in meeting minutes.
+- The individual programs via the PEC must monitor and track each of the following areas via the APE: - o trainee performance - o faculty development - o graduate performance, including performance of program graduates on the certification examination - o program quality - Quality Improvement and Scholarly Activity project to completion - o use of results of trainees' assessment of the program together with other program evaluation results to improve he program via the PEC - o Gain Division approval by teaching faculty and documented in meeting minutes. - Prepare a written plan of action to document items above as well as delineate how they will be measured and monitored. - Receive, review recommendations on issues related to core competencies in trainee education from the CCC, including but not limited to: - o Rotation curricula development and improvements - o Evaluation and assessment tools (effectiveness and data collection) - o Development of Milestones evaluations - Teaching Methods - Testing outcomes and changes - The action plan should be reviewed and approved by the teaching faculty and documented in meeting minutes.